trzsz/trzsz.github.io/tmuxcc.md

 ---
 layout: default
+permalink: /tmuxcc
+title: iTerm2 tmux Integration – Seamless Session Control with tmux Mode
+description: "A practical guide to using iTerm2 tmux -CC integration mode for seamless session management, pane control, and automatic session restoration.
+Learn how to simplify tmux workflows inside iTerm2 without memorizing commands."
 ---

-# iTerm2 tmux Integration
+## iTerm2 tmux Integration – Seamless Session Control with tmux Mode

-With `iTerm2`, you don’t need to remember the `tmux` commands and shortcuts.
-You can easily open new tabs and split panes, and restore everything after disconnecting and reconnecting.
+With `iTerm2` tmux integration mode, you don’t need to manually manage `tmux` commands or shortcuts.
+You can easily create new tabs, split panes, and restore sessions automatically after reconnecting.

 The usage is super simple, just add `-CC` while using `tmux` in `iTerm2`.